-(a) For the three months ended March 31, 2021, consists primarily of expenses related to the integration of 3dcart and its rebranding as Shift4Shop of \$19.0 million, \$2.1 million of expense for the Inspiration4 seat and the acquisition of VenueNext of \$1.0 million.
-For the three months ended March 31, 2020, consists primarily of fair value adjustments to contingent liabilities of \$(8.5) million and \$(2.0) million for deferred compensation arrangements, partially offset by one-time professional fees of \$0.2 million.
-See Note 12 in the notes to the accompanying unaudited condensed consolidated financial statements for more information on the contingent liability adjustments.

-(b) Represents the equity-based compensation expense for restricted stock units, including employer taxes for vested RSUs.
-See Note 20 in the notes to the accompanying unaudited condensed consolidated financial statements for more information on equity-based compensation.

-(c) For the three months ended March 31, 2020, includes fees to the Continuing Equity Owners for consulting and managing services through the date of the IPO of \$0.5 million.
+- (a) For the three months ended June 30, 2021, consists primarily of \$1.4 million of acquisition-related costs and \$1.3 million of expenses related to the integration of 3dcart and its rebranding as Shift4Shop.
+For the three months ended June 30, 2020, consists primarily of change of control liabilities as a result of the IPO of \$11.0 million and fair value adjustments to contingent liabilities of \$1.5 million.
+For the six months ended June 30, 2021, consists primarily of expenses related to the integration of 3dcart and its rebranding as Shift4Shop of \$20.4 million, \$2.1 million of expense for the Inspiration4 seat and acquisition-related costs incurred of \$4.3 million.
+For the six months ended June 30, 2020, consists primarily of change of control liabilities as a result of the IPO of \$11.0 million offset by fair value adjustments to contingent liabilities of \$(7.0) million and deferred compensation arrangements of \$(2.1) million.
+See Note 12 in the notes to the accompanying unaudited condensed consolidated financial statements for more information on the contingent liability adjustments. - (b) Represents equity-based compensation expense for RSUs, including employer taxes for vested RSUs.
+See Note 20 in the notes to the accompanying unaudited condensed consolidated financial statements for more information on equity-based compensation. - (c) Effective June 30, 2020, we modified the terms and conditions of our SaaS arrangements and updated our operational procedures.
+As a result, beginning June 30, 2020, hardware provided under our SaaS agreements is accounted for as an operating lease, whereas prior to June 30, 2020, these arrangements were accounted for as sales-type leases.
+This adjustment represents the one-time cumulative impact of modifying the contracts effective June 30, 2020.
+Prior to amending the terms, the sales-type lease accounting treatment impacted EBITDA and adjusted EBITDA negatively by \$4.0 million and \$8.6 million for the three and six months ended June 30, 2020, respectively. - (d) For the three and six months ended June 30, 2020, primarily consists of a \$7.1 million loss on extinguishment of debt associated with the debt pre-payments and \$1.6 million for temporary fee waivers granted on certain products from March 2020 through June 2020 as a result of the COVID-19 pandemic.
+See Note 10 in the notes to the accompanying unaudited condensed consolidated financial statements for more information on the loss on extinguishment of debt.
+For the three and six months ended June 30, 2020 includes \$0.3 million and \$0.8 million, respectively, of fees to the Continuing Equity Owners for consulting and managing services through the date of the IPO.
 These fees are not required to be paid subsequent to the IPO.
-See Note 15 in the notes to the accompanying unaudited condensed consolidated financial statements for more information about these related party transactions.
+See Note 15 to the accompanying unaudited condensed consolidated financial statements for more information about these related party transactions.